 While we strongly support the documentation changes discussed in this draft Strategy, we continue to have concerns about the potential for negative unintended consequences related to single payment rate for levels 2 through 4 for outpatient/office visits that was finalized in the 2019 physician fee schedule rule.
 Specifically, we remain concerned about the potential impact that these payment policies would have on patient access to care.
 The impact of a single payment rate for levels 2 thorough 4 would vary based on specialty and patient characteristics, with physicians who see patients with more complex conditions potentially receiving lower reimbursement.
-Faculty physicians in academic medical centers typically see more complex patients and therefore this payment policy pertains to Medicare payments for outpatient and office visits, it is likely that in the future CMS will be expand this payment approach to other settings.
+Faculty physicians in academic medical centers typically see more complex patients and therefore this payment policy will have an even greater negative impact for them.
+Although the CMS payment policy pertains to Medicare payments for outpatient and office visits, it is likely that in the future CMS will be expand this payment approach to other settings.
 Commercial payers also may set their payment rates in line with this model, as ONC suggests in this strategy document.
 This expansion would further compound the negative impact.